Responsible Lending and Marketing

 - Not resorting to threaten criminal charges or any legal action when no such action is allowed.

-If at any time a lender does not conduct itself properly or violates a debt collection law or regulation, including any FDCPA statute, we suggest that you report the lender and such violations to the FTC.
+If at any time a lender does not conduct itself properly or violates, directly or indirectly, a debt collection law or regulation, including any FDCPA statute (or, if the lender collects its own debts, a state debt collection law), we suggest that you report the lender and such violations to the FTC.
 Any lender within our network found to be in violation of these guidelines will be immediately removed from our network and reported to law enforcement.

 Implications of Late Payments

 It is important to LoanStart.com that you understand the consequences of making late payments on your loan.
 Late payments on your loans may result in additional fees or collection activities, or both.
 Each of our third party lenders has its own policies regarding late payments as governed by state lending regulations.
 We strongly encourage you to review the late payment policy provided in your loan document before signing the document so you may understand the policy and any potential fees and penalties.

 Non-payment of credit could result in collections activities.
 Each of our third party lenders has its own policies regarding non-payment as governed by state lending regulations.
 LoanStart.com strongly encourages you to review your particular lender’s policy on non-payment including any fees and penalties you may be subject to for non-payment.
 Lenders within our network should practice debt collection in a fair manner abiding by FTC policies.

 Depending on your state’s laws, your lender may be able to offer plans to renew your loan, rollover options, and other ways of extending the re-payment period to help you make payments in full.
 Please be aware, renewal plans presented to you by your lender should only be undertaken in special circumstances after making all relevant considerations because the costs involved will add to the amount of money you will have to repay.